 To deploy managed agents, the service account used to run Agent Manager must be a member of the local Administrators group on the central computer and all agent computers that the central computer will manage in the domain.
-If you want the service account to have rights to install agents in other trusted domains, the service account must be a member of the local Administrators group on all agent computers that the central computer will manage in the control of the local Administrators group on all agent computers that the central computer will manage in the trusted domain.
+If you want the service account to have rights to install agents in other trusted domains, the service account must be a member of the local Administrators group on all agent computers that the central computer will manage in the trusted domain.